Nirmalafauzhia/Data-Analytics-Part-3/README.md

 - Packages: Pandas, Numpy, Matplotlib, and Seaborn.

 # 1.3 Data Profiling
-- Load Data
+- Load the Data
-- Check Data
+- Check the Data
 - After checking the data, there are columns that have missing values, there are  children, country, agent and company columns.
 Therefore, there is a need for a data cleaning process

 # 1.4 Data Cleansing
+- Duplicate data can have a significant impact on the data cleansing process.
+Duplicate data cted.an skew prediction results, contaminate the training data with the test data, or vice versa.
+- Therefore, it is important to check and remove duplicates before performing any data analysis or modeling.
 - The data set is not clean.
 We have 4 features with missing values.
-- In the agent and the company column, we have id_number for each agent or company, so for all the missing values, we will just replace it with 0.
+- The data in the Age column is in numerical form with non-normal data distribution or skewness.
+Therefore, missing values can be handled by replacing them with medians.
+- The data in the Country column is in categorical (string) form.
+Therefore, missing values can be handled by replacing them with the mode.
-- Children column contains the count of children, so we will replace all the missing values with the rounded mean value.
+- The data in the Agent column is in categorical form (ID of the travel agency that made the booking).
+Therefore, missing values can be handled by replacing them with the mode.
-- And our country column contains country codes representing different countries.
-It is a categorical feature so I will also replace it with the mode value.
+-

 # 1.5 Exploratory Data Analysis and Data Storytelling
 - Data